 SOC2 doesn't have to be painful.
 Here's your complete guide to getting SOC2 Type II certified as a startup.

-Christina is the co-founder & CEO at OneSchema.
+Sol is the Chief of Staff at OneSchema.

 Engineering and product teams use OneSchema to easily build out best-in-class data import capabilities for their customers.
 Instead of spending months writing data validations and handing CSV parsing edge cases, focus your development resources on your core product development.
 With minimal engineering investment, improve your customer activation rates and launch better onboarding than your competitors.